GPlates/new-gplates-website/src/pages/docs/user-manual/Layers.md

 ![](screenshots/Layers-Options-TN.png)

-The `Input channels` section has two types of input:
+The `Input channels` section has two types of [input](#changing-layer-input-connections):

 -   "*Topological network features*" is one (or more) *feature collections* containing topological network features.

--   "*Reconstruction tree*" is zero or one *Reconstruction Tree* layer.
+-   "*Reconstruction tree*" is zero or one [Reconstruction Tree](#reconstruction-tree-layer) layer.

 The various `Show…` options under `Network & Triangulation options` are used to display different aspects of the triangulation generated in the deforming region.
 These are mostly debugging and visualisation aids.

-`Draw Style Setting` displays a dialog to control the colouring of features - see [Manage Colouring](/docs/user-manual/Controlling_View/#5-manage-colouring)
+`Draw Style Setting` displays a dialog to control the colouring of features - See [Manage Colouring](/docs/user-manual/Controlling_View/#5-manage-colouring) for more information.

 Calculated Velocity Fields Layer
 --------------------------------

 This layer calculates plate velocities at a set of static locations.
 Here *static* means non-rotating (the points do *not* move across the globe as the reconstruction time changes).

 The velocities are calculated by determining which topological closed plate polygon contains each static point location.
-Then the finite rotation corresponding to that plate polygon’s reconstruction plate ID is used to calculate the velocity at the static point location.
+Then the finite rotation corresponding to that plate polygon’s reconstruction plate ID is used to calculate the velocity at the static point location. - See the description of [finite rotations](/docs/user-manual/Reconstructions/#finite-rotations) in the Reconstructions chapter for further explanation as to what they are.

-This type of layer is automatically created when a *feature collection* containing features of type *gpml:MeshNode* is loaded.
+This type of layer is [automatically created](#automatically-created-layers) when a *feature collection* containing features of type *gpml:MeshNode* is loaded.
 These features contain multi-point geometry that defines the set of static locations at which to calculate velocity.

-An associated *Reconstructed Geometries* layer is also created to visualise the point locations.
+An associated [Reconstructed Geometries](#reconstructed-geometries-layer) layer is also created to visualise the point locations.
 The *Calculated Velocity Fields* layer visualises the velocities as arrows (longer arrows represent larger velocities).

 The velocity arrows are not drawn at every static point location.
 Instead they are spaced apart so that they are minimum distance from each other on the "screen" (on the computer monitor).
 This so they can be distinguished visually even for very dense meshes.